justin5927/justin5927.github.io/pages/bucket_lists.md

 6. Take a cooking class (Meatballs) - September 2022
 7. Learn to bridge (cards) - October 2022
 8. Go to NFL Game - October 2022
+9. Have 1000 Connections on Linkedin - December 2022

 ## Bucketlist
 1. Visit all 50 states